-This statement is written in accordance with Section 54 of the Modern Slavery Act 2015 in relation to the financial year ended 31st December 2019.
-It sets out the steps High Seat Holdings Limited and its subsidiaries, High Seat Limited and HSL Manufacturing Limited (together “HSL” or “the Group”) have taken to assess the risk of modern slavery arising in our business and supply chain.
-It also sets out the ongoing actions which we intend to take to mitigate the risk of it arising.
+This statement is written in accordance with Section 54 of the Modern Slavery Act 2015 in relation to the year ended 31st December 2021.
+It sets out the steps High Seat Holdings Limited and its subsidiaries, High Seat Limited and HSL Manufacturing Limited (together “HSL” or “the Group”) have taken to assess and mitigate the risk of modern slavery arising in our business and supply chain, and the ongoing actions which we intend to take.

-The Group is committed to taking all appropriate actions to support the abolition of modern slavery.
+We remain committed to taking all practical steps across the Group to support the abolition of modern slavery.
 We will not tolerate any form of slavery, forced labour or human trafficking.
-We continue to implement controls and refine business processes which can mitigate the risks of modern slavery within the Group’s operations and supply chain.
+We strive to implement and enhance controls which mitigate the risks of modern slavery within our operations and supply chain.

-For more than 50 years, the Group’s trading subsidiaries have manufactured and sold specialised furniture ranges, which are ergonomically designed to offer support and a personalised fit for customers.
-We improve the lives of our customers by providing products which enhance comfort and posture, and make sitting and standing easier.
-We design and hand-make the large majority of these products in our own factory in Batley, West Yorkshire, as well as working with a small number of carefully selected manufacturing partners.
-We only sell to consumers directly, via a network of 55 retail stores and a home visits operation which allows customers around the UK to experience HSL’s products in their own home before making a purchase.
+Since 1968, the Group’s subsidiaries have manufactured and sold furniture to consumers, typically of an older demographic.
+We improve the lives of our customers through ranges of products which give postural support, enhance comfort and make sitting and standing easier.
+We design and produce a large majority of these products in our own factory in Batley, West Yorkshire, as well as working with a small number of carefully selected partners.
+We only sell to consumers directly, via 53 retail showrooms and a national ‘Home Visits’ operation.

-Across all of our product ranges, there remains a significant focus on British manufacturing.
-In the year ended 31st December 2019, a very significant majority of orders placed by customers, in value terms, were of products manufactured in the UK.
+There is a significant focus on British manufacturing across all product ranges.
+In the year ended 31st December 2021, a very large majority of orders placed by customers continued to be of products which are manufactured in the UK.

-Within HSL’s manufacturing operations, raw materials including wood, foam, fabric, lift-and-recline mechanisms, motors and handsets are sourced from longstanding suppliers.
+Within HSL’s factory operations, raw materials including timber, foam, fabric, lift-and-recline mechanisms, and electrical components are sourced from longstanding suppliers.
 Many of these are wholesalers and converters based in the UK, Europe and the United States.
-Again these are underpinned by a small number of key suppliers, who we have typically worked with for many years and who HSL manages via board-level relationships within HSL.
+Again, these are underpinned by a small number of key suppliers, who we have typically worked with for many years and who HSL manages via board-level relationships.

-Collectively, this vertical nature of our business means we have high visibility and strong control over our supply chain.
+Collectively, this vertical nature of our business means we consider that we have high visibility and strong control over our supply chain.

 Our policies on slavery and human trafficking

-HSL is committed to protecting human rights in its business and the supply chain.
-We have a group purchasing policy and standard procurement terms and conditions, which include an anti-slavery policy.
+HSL is committed to protecting human rights in its business and supply chain.
+We have a Group purchasing policy and standard buying terms and conditions, which include an anti-slavery policy.

-We formally document our commitment to the Modern Slavery Act, the standards we expect from each of our key suppliers, and we are clear in our stance that HSL will not tolerate any breaches of the act by suppliers.
+We formally document our commitment to the Modern Slavery Act, the standards we expect from key suppliers, and we are clear in our stance that we will not tolerate any breaches of the act by suppliers.

 Due diligence processes

-HSL was established by the Burrows family in 1968 and is still owned and managed by the family which established it in 1968.
-The brand which we have carefully built over the last 52 years continues to be based on the same traditional values of trust, integrity and a passionate care for people that it was founded with.
+HSL was established by the Burrows family in 1968 and is still owned and managed by the same family today.
+Our brand continues to reflect the same traditional values of trust, integrity and a passionate care for people that it was founded with.
 All colleagues, through structured training programmes and internal communications, recognise their collective responsibility for protecting our brand and the Group’s responsibilities to society.
 This is also reflected in ongoing actions to enhance our positive social impact including the recruitment of an Environment and Sustainability Manager to the Senior Management Team during the year.

-The performance and suitability of our third party suppliers is monitored through ongoing measurement of customer satisfaction scores, through follow-up calls from our customer services team, customer questionnaires and other independent customer feedback mechanisms including Trustpilot.
+The performance and suitability of our third-party suppliers is monitored through ongoing measurement of customer satisfaction scores, follow-up calls from HSL’s customer services team, customer surveys and other independent feedback mechanisms including Trustpilot.

-Recruitment activity is rigorous and follows clear procedures, managed by a centralised People Support team, including checks that all appropriate right-to-work documentation is in place.
-All recruitment is overseen by members of the senior management team and ultimately approved by a director.
-Temporary labour, albeit representing a small proportion of the Group’s working time and used to help manage sickness absence or temporary recruitment gaps, is again managed by the People Support team and coordinated through established recruitment agencies within the UK.
+Recruitment activity is rigorous and follows clear procedures, managed by our centralised People Support team, including checks that all appropriate right-to-work documentation is in place.
+All recruitment is overseen by members of the senior management team and ultimately authorised by the board of directors.
+Agency labour, albeit representing a small proportion of the Group’s working hours and typically used to address absence or temporary recruitment gaps, is again managed by HSL People Support and coordinated through established recruitment agencies within the UK.
 Such temporary staff have clear induction processes and oversight by HSL’s team leaders and managers.

-A number of channels exist to allow feedback, both formal and real-time from all HSL colleagues, which would include the opportunity to report any concerns in relation to human rights.
-These channels include clear management and support structures, regular staff listening groups, and a confidential annual employee engagement survey sent to all colleagues in the business.
+Several channels exist to allow feedback from all HSL colleagues, including the opportunity to report any concerns.
+These include clear management and support structures, staff listening groups, and a confidential annual engagement survey sent to all colleagues in the business.
 Colleagues are also given free access to a confidential Employee Assistance Programme, offering counselling and guidance to those who need it.

-The Group’s Board of Directors has overall responsibility for corporate governance, including any anti-slavery initiatives.
-Despite the Group’s supply chain being heavily weighted towards the UK, and key sources of supply spanning relatively few suppliers overall, we acknowledge there is always a risk of exposure to modern slavery.
+The Group’s Board of Directors has overall responsibility for corporate governance, including HSL’s anti-slavery initiatives.
+Despite the Group’s supply chain being heavily weighted towards the UK, and key suppliers comprising relatively few businesses in volume terms, the directors understand that there is always a risk of exposure to modern slavery.

-The close involvement of board members in all areas of operation means that if issues were identified or we had reasonable grounds to suspect any slavery or human trafficking within the supply chain, this would be appraised by the board and appropriate action quickly taken to:
+The close involvement of board members in all key operational matters means that, if issues were to be identified or we had reasonable grounds to suspect slavery or human trafficking within our supply chain, this would be investigated by the board and appropriate action quickly taken to:

 - Protect whistle-blowers.

-- Report such suspicions and provide appropriate information to the relevant authorities.
+- Report such suspicions and provide information to the relevant authorities; and

 Assessment of effectiveness

-However, we recognise that the commitment to a zero-tolerance policy to human rights abuse is a process of continuous improvement and we will continue to regularly assess the effectiveness of our programme.
+We recognise that the commitment to a zero-tolerance approach to abuses of human rights is a process of continuous improvement.
+We will continue to regularly assess our effectiveness in this regard.

-This statement is approved on behalf of the Board by Group Chairman William Burrows.
+This statement is approved on behalf of the Board by William Burrows, Group Chairman.